Christian Yelich Player Props: Brewers vs. Mariners

-The Milwaukee Brewers and Christian Yelich, who went 0-for-4 last time out, take on Logan Gilbert and the Seattle Mariners at T-Mobile Park, Tuesday at 9:40 PM ET.
+After hitting .267 with a double, three home runs, three walks and six RBI in his past 10 games, Christian Yelich and the Milwaukee Brewers take on the Seattle Mariners (who will hand the ball to Marco Gonzales) at 4:10 PM ET on Wednesday.

-In his previous game he had a hitless showing (0-for-4) against the Mariners.
+In his previous game, he hit a home run while going 3-for-5 against the Mariners.

 Christian Yelich Game Info & Props vs. the Mariners